-If you're suffering from clutter taking over your home, you're not alone--in a recent survey done by SquareFoot, 51% of respondents described their home as cluttered and 91% have kept an item because they felt guilty getting rid of it.
+If you're suffering from clutter taking over your home, you're not alone—in a survey done by SquareFoot in summer 2016, 51% of respondents described their home as cluttered and 91% have kept an item because they felt guilty getting rid of it.

 01 of 09

 You might be holding onto some clothes and shoes because, once again, you don't know how long you should keep them.
-I've held onto clothes and shoes well past their usefulness: when they didn't fit, itched, scratched, and no longer projected the image I was trying to project.
+You should get rid of clothing, through donation or consignment, when one of the following happens:

 02 of 09